Ralf Schumacher: 2009

-For 2009, it was announced that Schumacher had extended his contract to drive for Mercedes-Benz, and would move to the HWA Team, and was partnered by Paul di Resta, Bruno Spengler and Gary Paffett.
+For 2009, it was announced that Schumacher had extended his contract to drive for Mercedes-Benz and would move to the HWA Team, and was partnered by Paul di Resta, Bruno Spengler, and Gary Paffett.
 Schumacher managed to finish the first two races, although he did not finish in the points scoring positions.
 He secured his first points of the season with a sixth-place finish at the Norisring, which he followed up with 10th and 11th-place finishes in the races at Zandvoort and Oschersleben respectively.

-He managed to secure his second point scoring position with a seventh place at the Nürburgring, and followed the result up by clinching consecutive finishes in the next two rounds at Brands Hatch and the Circuit de Catalunya.
+Schumacher managed to secure his second point scoring position with a seventh place at the Nürburgring, and followed the result up by clinching consecutive finishes in the next two rounds at Brands Hatch and the Circuit de Catalunya.
 Schumacher took further points with a fifth-place finish at Dijon-Prenois and finished the season with a multi-car collision at the Hockenheimring.
 Schumacher finished the season 11th in the Drivers' Championship, and scored 9 points.

 2010

 On 23 March 2010, it was announced that Schumacher would be retained by HWA for 2010, and would be partnered by di Resta, Spengler and Gary Paffett.
 Schumacher's season started with a ninth-place finish at the Hockenheimring, before he was forced into retirement due to a failure in his car's electronic control in Valencia resulting in an misfire.
 Schumacher later secured finishes in the next two rounds, which he backed up with his first points of the season with sixth place at the Nürburgring.

-However, this marked a turning point as Schumacher did not score points in the remaining six races.
-He suffered retirements in the races at Brands Hatch where he was involved in a collision and later suffered damage to his steering, as a result of running off the race track His final retirement of 2010 came at the Hockenheimring where he was involved in another first lap collision.
+This marked a turning point as Schumacher did not score points in the remaining six races.
+He suffered retirements in the races at Brands Hatch where he was involved in a collision and later suffered damage to his steering as a result of running off the race track His final retirement of 2010 came at the Hockenheimring where he was involved in another first lap collision.
 Schumacher finished the season 14th in the Drivers' Championship, scoring 3 points.